diegotty/obsidian_vault/year 3, semester 1/cybersecurity/03 - authentication.md

 there are many identification requirements to protect data:
 - *uniquely* identify and authenticate system *users* , and associate that unique identification with processes acting on behalf of those users
 - *uniquely* identify and authenticate *devices* before establishing a system connection
-- implement *replay-resistant* authentication mechanisms for acces to priviledged and non-priviledged accounts
+- implement *replay-resistant* authentication mechanisms for access to privileged and non-privileged accounts
 - obscure *feedback of authentication* information, during the authentication process
 >[!info] replay attacks
 a replay attack consists in capturing a valid message (/authentication data) and *resend* the same message later to the receiver, to illicitly repeat the original action (or in this case, gain access )